Chrysler Building: Base and shaft

 Above the third setback, consisting of the 24th through 27th floors, the facade contains horizontal bands and zigzagged gray-and-black brick motifs.
 The section above the fourth setback, between the 27th and 31st floors, serves as a podium for the main shaft of the building.
 There are Nirosta-steel decorations above the setbacks.
 At each corner of the 31st floor, large car-hood ornaments were installed to make the base look larger.
 These corner extensions help counter a common optical illusion seen in tall buildings with horizontal bands, whose taller floors would normally look larger.
-The 31st floor also contains a gray and white frieze of hubcaps and fenders, which both symbolize the Chrysler Corporation and serves as a visual signature of the building's Art Deco design.
+The 31st floor also contains a gray and white frieze of hubcaps and fenders, the frieze both symbolizing the Chrysler Corporation and serving as a visual signature of the building's Art Deco design.
 The bonnet embellishments take the shape of Mercury's winged helmet and resemble hood ornaments installed on Chrysler vehicles at the time.

 The shaft of the tower was designed to emphasize both the horizontal and vertical: each of the tower's four sides contains three columns of windows, each framed by bricks and an unbroken marble pillar that rises along the entirety of each side.
 The spandrels separating the windows contain "alternating vertical stripes in gray and white brick", while each corner contains horizontal rows of black brick.